COVID-19 Response Plan at St. Joseph’s Villa – 9/8/20 UPDATE

-UPDATE (Friday, July 31): St. Joseph’s Villa has begun reopening the campus to students and clients only, in phases.
-We have welcomed back Dooley School students for Extended School Year, and Adult Day Support participants.
+UPDATE (Tuesday, September 8): St. Joseph’s Villa has begun reopening the campus to students and clients only, in phases.
+We have welcomed back Dooley School and Sarah Dooley Center for Autism students, and Adult Day Support participants.
 Daily wellness screenings for all staff and students have been established in accordance with guidelines put forth by the Centers for Disease Control (CDC), the Virginia Department of Health (VDH), and the Virginia Council for Private Education (VCPE).

 St. Joseph’s Villa has precautions in place to help mitigate health risks, which include but aren’t limited to the following:

 - Wellness checks for all individuals on campus at a centralized location to include temperature checks and wellness screening survey upon arrival.